Plotting correlated data: Correlations between Neighbouring Data Points

 One possible way of doing that is shown in \autoref{fig:corlines}.
 It introduces \enquote{correlation lines}, two of which each connect neighbouring data points.
 They do not connect to the data point itself, but instead attach to the vertical error bars at a relative height that corresponds to the correlation coefficient.
 If the correlation is positive, the lines connect to the same sides of the two data points.
 If the correlation is negative, the lines connect to the opposite sides, meaning they will cross in between the data points.
 If there is no correlation, the two lines coincide and simply connect the data points directly.

+These lines are similar in concept to parallel coordinates plots (see e.g., \cite{Heinrich2012}).
+But where the latter can be used to show arbitrary relations between dimensions of \emph{samples} from a random distribution, the correlation lines show a single summary statistic of the relation between neighbouring dimensions in the \emph{whole distribution}.
+For multivariate normal distributed data, the correlation lines convey all information with much less visual clutter than classical parallel coordinate plots, as shown in \autoref{fig:parallel}.

-Aside from giving an impression of the sign and magnitude of the correlation between the data points, some quantitative things can be read off these lines.
-Assuming multivariate normal uncertainties, the expected values of the bins change when fixing one of the neighbouring bins according to\cite[P88]{Soch2025}
+Aside from giving an impression of the sign and magnitude of the correlation between the data points, some quantitative information can be read off the correlation lines.
+Assuming multivariate normal uncertainties, the expected values of the bins change when fixing one of the neighbouring bins according to \cite[P88]{Soch2025}

 This means that, given a single data point fluctuates to $+1\sigma$ of its uncertainty band, its neighbours' conditional distributions' expected value is shifted to the position where the correlation line is attached to the error bar.
-In this case the conditional variance of that data point is reduced from its total variance,
+In this case, the conditional variance of that data point is reduced from its total variance,

 This conditional variance does not depend on the actual value of the neighbouring bin $y_j$, it just requires that its value is fixed.